imba/rollup-app-imba/README.md

 ```
 yarn # npm install
-yarn watch # npm run watch
+yarn start # npm start
 ```

-Open the url printed by `yarn watch` in the browser.
+Open the url shown by `yarn start` output in the browser.
 This is automatically configured with hot module reloading

 [1]: https://github.com/imba/imba2-hello-world/generate